segaaaron/recepies/README.md

 [![Swift Version][swiftUI]]

-This is a SwiftUI app, this is the link we use to show the information and details of the movie [Recepies API](https://demo6761243.mockable.io/world-recepies).
+This is a SwiftUI app, this is the link we use to show the information and details [Recepies API](https://demo6761243.mockable.io/world-recepies).

 ## 📋 Features